tiago123456789/create-custom-site-deploy-github/README.md

 This project I build one solution where people populate json data, can see preview site with json data, can see preview pt-BR and en-US of site and finally if all thinks ok deploy application.

-How to use to build project:
+What was used to build project:
 ============================

 - Javascript